ibm-ecm/ibm-ecm-redpaper-sample-app-ios/docs/README_SAMPLES.md

 #Package
 The package contains :
-- ECM\_Redpaper\_SampleCode\_iOS: This sample code folder contains the following:
 - IBM-RedPaperSamples-iOS.xcworkspace :the workspace file that can be directly opened from Xcode
 - IBM-CaseManagerCaptureSample-iOS : a folder containing the source code for the Case Manager Capture Sample app
 - IBM-CaseManagerNearbySample-iOS : a folder containing the source code for the Case Manager Nearby Sample app

 #Installation